silvermine/videojs-chromecast/README.md

 ##### Plugin configuration
 * **`plugins.chromecast.receiverAppID`** - the string ID of a custom [Chromecast receiver app][cast-receiver] to use.
 Defaults to the [default Media Receiver ID][def-cast-id].
+* **`plugins.chromecast.addButtonToControlBar`** - a `boolean` flag that tells the plugin whether or not it should automatically add the Chromecast button to the Video.js player's control bar component.
+Defaults to `true`.

 ##### Chromecast Tech configuration
 * **`chromecast.requestTitleFn`** - a function that this plugin calls when it needs a